iiasa/ece-docs/scenario-databases.rst

 (`read the docs <https://nomenclature-iamc.readthedocs.io>`_).

-The region-aggregation and validation is configured via a project-specific GitHub repository.
+The region-aggregation and validation is configured via a project-specific GitHub repository, usually usually `https://github.com/iiasa/<project>-workflow`_.
 Please contact the respective project managers or the Scenario Services team if you need access.

 Local scenario processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^